An alternative for artists who need rollout support, not only uploads.

 Most distributors optimize for access

 Subscription distributors, pay-per-release platforms, and free-tier platforms are useful when an artist mainly needs uploads.
 SRS is designed for artists who also want release prep, feedback, service work, and a cleaner rollout path.
+If you have used a self-serve distributor and found yourself wishing for someone to check your metadata before submission, review your mastered audio against loudness standards, or help you plan pitch preparation/submission support, that gap is what SRS is built to fill.
+Distribution access is the baseline — what happens around that access is where the real difference shows up.

-The comparison is about workflow
+The comparison is about workflow, not just price

 The Booth gives repeat artists a reason to stay